Taiwan

 From the early 1960s, Taiwan saw rapid economic growth and industrialization known as the "Taiwan Miracle".
 In the late 1980s and early 1990s, the ROC transitioned from a one-party state under martial law to a multi-party democracy, with democratically elected presidents beginning in 1996.
 Taiwan's export-oriented economy is the 21st-largest in the world by nominal GDP and the 20th-largest by PPP measures, with a focus on steel, machinery, electronics, and chemicals manufacturing.
 Taiwan is a developed country.
 It is ranked highly in terms of civil liberties, healthcare, and human development.
 (Note: The HDI annual report compiled by the UNDP does not include Taiwan because it is no longer a UN member state, and is neither included as part of the People's Republic of China by the UNDP when calculating data for China.
 Taiwan's Statistical Bureau calculated its HDI for 2021 to be 0.926 based on UNDP's 2010 methodology, which would place Taiwan at 19th globally in 2021 within the 2022 UNDP report.)

 The political and international status of Taiwan is contentious.
 Despite being a founding member, the ROC no longer represents China as a member of the United Nations after UN members voted in 1971 to recognize the PRC instead.
 The ROC maintained its claim to be the sole legitimate representative of China and its territory until 1991, when it ceased to regard the Chinese Communist Party as a rebellious group and acknowledged its control over mainland China.
-Taiwan is claimed by the PRC, which refuses to establish diplomatic relations with countries that recognise the ROC.
+Taiwan is claimed by the PRC, which refuses to establish diplomatic relations with countries that recognize the ROC.
 Taiwan maintains official diplomatic relations with 11 out of 193 UN member states and the Holy See.
 Many others maintain unofficial diplomatic ties through representative offices and institutions that function as de facto embassies and consulates.
 International organizations in which the PRC participates either refuse to grant membership to Taiwan or allow it to participate on a non-state basis.
-Domestically, the major political contention is between the Pan-Blue Coalition, which favors eventual Chinese unification under the ROC and promoting a pan-Chinese identity, contrasted with the Pan-Green Coalition, which favors eventual Taiwanese independence and promoting a Taiwanese identity; in the 21st century, both sides have moderated their positions to broaden their appeal.
+Domestically, the major political contention is between the Pan-Blue Coalition, which favors eventual Chinese unification under the ROC and promoting a pan-Chinese identity, contrasted with the Pan-Green Coalition, which favors eventual Taiwan independence and promoting a Taiwanese identity; in the 21st century, both sides have moderated their positions to broaden their appeal.